Literature Department

 • Linguistics and books about the English language

-Please note novels and short stories in English and foreign languages are found in Philbrick Hall on the first floor.
+Please note novels and short stories in English are found in Philbrick Hall on the first floor.

 The 23-volume Oxford English Dictionary with the four-volume Additions series, invaluable for tracing the etymology and history of English words, is on reference in our Dictionary section.

-For anyone one doing 19th century research, we own Poole’s Index to Periodical Literature (1802-1881) and Wellesley Index to Victorian Periodicals (1824-1990).
-The full-text of most of the citations listed is available on microfilm.
+If you are interested in researching the19th century we have Poole’s Index to Periodical Literature (1802-1881) and Wellesley Index to Victorian Periodicals (1824-1990).
+The full-text of most of the citations listed are available on microfilm.

-A large, in-depth collection of works by and about Shakespeare, some of which circulate and some of which are Reference.
-The collection includes original copies of Howard Henry Furness’s Variorum, and many 18th and 19th century American and English imprints of Shakespeare’s works (in remote storage).
-To request any of these items please ask for assistance at the reference desk as they are located in our regional offsite center also known as ROC.
+A large and in-depth collection of works by and about William Shakespeare, some of which circulate and some of which are reference.
+The collection includes original copies of Howard Henry Furness’s Variorum, and many 18th and 19th century American and English imprints of Shakespeare’s works.

 January 30, 2023 Maria Fama and Amy Barone